bacula-web/bacula-web/website/content/_index.md

 description: "Open source web based reporting and monitoring tool for Bacula"
 ---

-Bacula-Web is a web based reporting and monitoring tool which provides you useful informations about your Bacula infrastructure like jobs, pools, volumes, jobs logs, clients and backup jobs reports and even more ...
+Bacula-Web is a web based reporting and monitoring tool which provides you useful information about your Bacula infrastructure like jobs, pools, volumes, jobs logs, clients and backup jobs reports and even more ...

 # Features